cesarandreu/blog/give_npm_scripts_a_chance/give_npm_scripts_a_chance.md

 One problem that you quickly notice in the previous section is that you end up having to repeat arguments.
 Don't worry, we can solve this!

-Since I've recently been using [babeljs](http://babeljs.io/), I'll use that to show an example of how to compose multiple scripts:

 I've recently been using [babeljs](http://babeljs.io/), an ES6 to ES5 transpiler.
 While using babeljs I've been composing scripts, so I believe it shows a good real-world example:

 **package.json**